elaaisolution/SoftwareDownloads/README.md

 # SoftwareDownloads
 You can download here all types of software , entertainment , games , development and programming by single click http://elaanet.tk

-# Catagory of Downloads and available softwares
+# Category of Downloads and Available Softwares

 # ANDRIOD